 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-After four years on the road, I’ve literally lost count of the number of places I’ve stayed with terrible Internet connections.
+After several years on the road, I’ve literally lost count of the number of places I’ve stayed with terrible internet connections.

 Please, for the sake of your guests and your bottom line, consider the following.

 Don’t Cheap Out on the Wi-Fi Routers

 Like anything else in life, when it comes to wireless routers, you get what you pay for.
 That cheap, crappy router you bought from the local electronics store four years ago isn’t up to the job anymore.
 It probably wasn’t back then, either.
 The same goes for the piece of junk your internet company sent you when you signed up for a connection.

 A router designed to deal with half a dozen devices on a home network simply can’t deal with a hostel full of backpackers trying to update Instagram on a hungover, rainy afternoon.

 The first place manufacturers cheap out is in the amount of memory and speed of the processor.
 Guess what the two most important things are for reliably dealing with all those connections?
 Yep, you guessed it.